RockyNiu/NotesForThinkingInJava4th/README.md

     <td>***</td>
     <td>
     Reference counting: good for mobile app to show synchronization icon.
-    The only safe methods to call inside a constructor are thoes that are final in the base class.
+    The only safe methods to call inside a constructor are those that are final in the base class.
     Composition first: use inheritance to express differences in behavior, and fields to express variations in state.
     </td>
   </tr>